dadelani/AfriHG/README.md

 ### Data Splits

-For all languages, we maintained the splits used in the XL-Sum and added all data from Masakhanews to the train data, while Languages like Shona, Xhosa, and Zulu that are not available in XL-Sum where splitted into a Train/Dev/Test split of 80/10/10 ratio used in the XL-Sum.
+For all languages, we maintained the splits used in the XL-Sum and added all data from Masakhanews to the train data, while Languages like Shona (sna), Xhosa (xho), and Zulu (zul) that are not available in XL-Sum where splitted into a Train/Dev/Test split of 80/10/10 ratio used in the XL-Sum.

 The original splits were named `train`, `dev` and `test` and they correspond to the `train`, `validation` and `test` splits.